-How much time have you spent thinking about how to be a freelance writer?
+How much time have you spent thinking about how to become a freelance writer?

 If it’s always on your mind, what are you waiting for?
 Just start.

 That might sound too simple if you have a million things buzzing inside your brain about how to be a freelance writer like choosing a niche, finding clients, setting rates, productivity, mindset, writing skills, and more.

 But here’s the thing.
 There’s no better way to learn the business and craft of freelance writing than to jump in, get started, and carve out a niche for yourself.

 Take one step, and then another.
 Move up and earn more.
 Get a couple of solid writing samples, raise your rates, and keep going.